 As you can see, the interest charge is even bigger than the principal sum.
 It is usually the case for most long-term payments.

-Compound interest rates are even more profitable for the banking institutions.
+Compound interest rates are even more profitable for banking institutions.
 Since it is applied more often.
 The formula is more complicated:

 Compound Interest = Principal x [(1 + interest rate)n – 1], where n is the number of compounding periods.

-Therefore, compound interest rate is also known as “interest on interest”.
+Therefore, the compound interest rate is also known as “interest on interest”.
 The payments accumulate in a snowball effect, bringing profit to the lender.
 That is exactly why banks actively promote their loan services.